All 32 teams who will play at the World Cup are now known, so it's time to get excited about Qatar 2022!

 The opening game will now be Senegal against the Netherlands, frankly a more attractive game than Qatar v Ecuador which is now the third match of the tournament.

-England's opening contest - against Iran - will be the second match of the finals, kicking off at 1pm on the opening day, November 21.
+England's opening contest - against Iran - will be the second match of the finals, kicking off at 1pm UK time on the opening day, November 21.

 Here is the 2022 World Cup fixture list in full (all times GMT):